Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ## Debug Using printf with Vector Datatypes

 The x86simulator supports printing vector output data value via `printf()`.
-This section talks about visualizing vector values using the x86simulator.
+This section explains visualizing vector values using the x86simulator.

 1. Add the following lines in the `peak_detect.cc`.